-- Remote port mirroring is supported only on OS6850 and OS9000 switches. - There must not be any physical loop present in the remote port mirroring VLAN. - Spanning Tree must be disabled for the remote port mirroring VLAN. - BPDU mirroring will be disabled by default on all OS6850s. - BPDU mirroring will be disabled by default on all OS9000s with B2 revision ASICs.
-(Contact Service and Support to enable) - BPDU mirroring will be enabled by default on all OS9000s with A0/A1 revision ASICs. - Source learning must be disabled or overridden on the ports belonging to the remote port mirroring VLAN on the intermediate and destination switches. - On OS9000 and OS6850 switches the QoS redirect feature can be used to override source learning.
+- There must not be any physical loop present in the remote port mirroring VLAN. - Spanning Tree must be disabled for the remote port mirroring VLAN. - BPDU mirroring will be enabled by default on all OS9000Es with A0/A1 revision ASICs. - Source learning must be disabled or overridden on the ports belonging to the remote port mirroring VLAN on the intermediate and destination switches. - The QoS redirect feature can be used to override source learning.